 In most cases, a health coach can only carry that title after having undergone some training in the medical field.

-A qualified medical doctor is a guaranteed entry, but other medicine sectors such as nursing, physiotherapy, and a medical technician will suffice.
+A qualified medical doctor is a guaranteed entry, but other medical sectors such as nursing, physiotherapy, and medical technician will suffice.

-Once an individual has ticked all the above boxes in terms of experience and qualification, they will need to get certified as a health coach.
+Once an individual has ticked all the above boxes regarding experience and qualification, they must get certified as a health coach.

 Being a health coach is a specialized engagement that bridges the gap between medical practice and health and fitness.

-You will need to learn how to merge all aspects into a singular practice.
+You must learn how to merge all aspects into a singular practice.

-Let’s take a look at some of the health coach certs I would recommend.
+Let’s look at some of the health coach certifications I would recommend.

 Why Health Coaching

-Health coaching is essentially a marriage between health and fitness and medical practice, both of which are two sides of modern health care.
+Health coaching is a marriage between health and fitness and medical practice, two sides of modern health care.

 Both are important but are often considered in particular regard.

-Health coaching aims to bring these two sides together for a seamless engagement with healthy habits.
+Health coaching aims to combine these two sides for a seamless engagement with healthy habits.